mantidproject/mantid/docs/source/release/v3.14.0/ui.rst

 Logging
 -------

-changes
+Changes
 #######

- - Increased the log level from information to notice when creating an instrument geometry
+ - Increased the log level from information to notice when creating an instrument geometry.

 :ref:`Release 3.14.0 <v3.14.0>`